mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 26 August 2025

-- The average temperature today is 18.09˚C,
+- The average temperature today is 18.16˚C,
-- With highs of 19.05˚C and lows of 17.14˚C,
+- With highs of 19.05˚C and lows of 17.75˚C,
-- It may feel like 18.07˚C with overcast clouds
+- It may feel like 18.07˚C with scattered clouds
-- The wind speed is 3.13m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 81%
+- The pressure is 1006hPa and humidity is 78%
 - The sun will rise at 05:10 and set at 19:09

 <!-- weather_marker ends -->